-Nyx is one of those goddesses widely known and worshipped in the witchy community, even if her origins and story are surrounded by a veil of mystery.
+Nyx is one of those goddesses widely known and worshipped in the witchy community, even if a veil of mystery surrounds her origins and story.
 But still, her energy and magic is unique and it can definitely help us in many ways.

 - Who is Nyx?

 - How do you know that Nyx is calling you?

 - Nyx artwork